+If eye surgery and/or treatment prescription coverage exceeds a three-month time frame, see C-703-36: Eye Surgery and Treatment for Eye Conditions for more guidance.

 Comparable benefits (B-310-5) and required customer participation in cost of services (B-310-6) must be applied before VR funds are expended.

 Because VR uses tax revenue for case service expenditures, the division must purchase the least expensive services that meet the customer's vocational needs.
-For more information, see the requirements in D-203-1: Best Value Purchasing.
+For more information, see the requirements in D-203-2: Best Value Purchasing.